 Arthur holds multiple teaching credentials, applying innovative pedagogy as an art educator for over twenty years.
 He has designed and implemented over a dozen visual arts courses, as well as teaching mindfulness to high school students.

-He has been a member of ARC (Arts Religion Culture) and is currently part of the Los Angeles Chapter of the International Thomas Merton Society through Holy Spirit Retreat Center in Encino, California.
-In the spring of 2020, Arthur created Contemplatives in Conversation, a gathering he facilitates online in The Meditation Chapel, supplemented by his Facebook group of the same name.
-In providing Christian contemplatives a support community for study, reflection, and discussion, the goal is personal transformation through sharing and the meaningful application of spiritual principles to everyday life.
+He is a member of The Association of Scholars of Christianity in the History of Art and has also been a member of ARC (Arts Religion Culture).
+He is currently part of the Los Angeles Chapter of the International Thomas Merton Society through Holy Spirit Retreat Center in Encino, California.
+In the spring of 2020, Arthur created Contemplatives in Conversation (CIC), a gathering he facilitates online in The Meditation Chapel, supplemented by his Facebook group of the same name.
+In 2022 he began CIC as an in-person ministry at St. Mel's Catholic Church in Los Angeles.
+By providing Christian contemplatives a support community for study, reflection, and discussion, the goal of CIC in each of its forms is personal transformation through sharing and the meaningful application of spiritual principles to everyday life.

 For any inquiries please contact me by email